 Honorine de Brabant

-And some of my early plantings are still here.
-Looking over the water to the Dog-Path Garden in early summer you'll see a beautiful collection of fat shrub roses.
-Buff Beauty covers an old willow stump by the water's edge, and striped Honorine de Brabant sprawls nearby.
-Class Act fills up the middle of the border, fighting for earth space with some species daylilies.
+Looking over the water to the Dog-Path Garden in early summer you would see some fat shrub roses.
+Buff Beauty covered an old willow stump by the water's edge, and striped Honorine de Brabant sprawled nearby.
+Class Act filled up the middle of the border, fighting for space with some species daylilies.
 All three roses are no more.

 Sir Benjamin Britten Roses